lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Shortcuts: None

 Using this with any command (besides !disable, !edit, and !enable) in Lizard-BOT to disable its use throughout the server.
 Useful if people are abusing a command or it is unneccessary for what you are running.
 Use !enable to undo this action.
-You must !disable all shortcuts if you want to completely shut out a command.
+This will disable all versions of the command (IE disabling !liz will disable !lizardman and !ping also).
 If you provide 'list' as a command, it will list the current disabled commands.

 PS If you disable any variation of !lizardman I will be very sad.